martinjos/rb3_driver/README.md

 RB3 Wireless MIDI Keyboard Driver
 =================================

-This is a user-mode "driver" for the Harmonix (TM) Rock Band (TM) 3 wireless MIDI keyboard ("keytar") in wireless mode.
+This is a user-mode "driver" for the Harmonix Rock Band 3 wireless MIDI keyboard ("keytar") in wireless mode.

 So far, it has only been tested with the Wii version of the keytar, although I see no reason in principle why most functionality should not work with the